abcnorio/nspawn-aiml/Readme.md

 ### Install conda environment and AI/ML engine

 Now the environment is basically ready to be used for AI/ML engines like ComfyUI, fooocus, stable swarm, etc.
-We use the user $USERAI on the container to install the conda environment.
+We use the user `$USERAI` on the container to install the conda environment.
 Before that we have to install `git` as `root`.
 Basically,

-- install and run AI/ML engines as user $USERAI
+- install and run AI/ML engines as user `$USERAI`
-- use the browser for webUI interaction as user $BROWSER
+- use the browser for webUI interaction as user `$BROWSER`
+- use `root` only if system administration is required

 ```bash
 # inside container